 With the screen recording utility, you can capture video of your device screen contents and store the video as an MP4 file on the device.
 You can record at any device-supported resolution and bitrate you want, and the output retains the aspect ratio of the display.
 By default, the utility selects a resolution equal or close to the device's display resolution in the current orientation.
 When you are done recording, you can share the video directly from your device or pull the MP4 file to your host computer for post-production.

 If your app plays video or other protected content that you don’t want to be captured by the screen recorder, you can use SurfaceView.setSecure() to mark the content as secure.

 You can access screen recording through the adb tool included in the Android SDK, using the command adb shell screenrecord.
-You can also launch it through the DDMS panel in Android Studio.
+You can also launch it through logcat in Android Studio.

 Resolution switching through adaptive playback

 Android 4.4 brings formal support for adaptive playback into the Android media framework.
 Adaptive playback is an optional feature of video decoders for MPEG-DASH and other formats that enables seamless change in resolution during playback.
 The client can start to feed the decoder input video frames of a new resolution and the resolution of the output buffers change automatically, and without a significant gap.

 Resolution switching in Android 4.4 lets media apps offer a significantly better streaming video experience.
 Apps can check for adaptive playback support at runtime using existing APIs and implement resolution-switching using new APIs introduced in Android 4.4.

 Common Encryption for DASH